-At the Fall Convocation on Saturday August 17, 2019 Charlie Langston, Andrew Hill, Matthew Fuller, and Dr. Derek Wilson accompanied by College President Dr. Adena Williams Loston presented a case study.
-For maximum interaction and participation, attendees worked in small groups after the scenario presentation.
+At the Fall Convocation on Saturday August 15, 2020 Charlie Langston, Andrew Hill, Marie Feldmeier accompanied by College President Dr. Adena Williams Loston presented a case study.
 Participants then used the SPC 4-step Process of Ethical Decision Making.
 At this point, the facilitators answered questions, listened to comments, and made observations.
 Having reviewed the case study beforehand, the College President also responded, adding her specific comments and observations.